kodyl/stilr/README.md

 ...magic.

-Under the hood, stilr creates a class names based on a content hash of your style object which means that when the content is the same, the same hash will always be returned.
+Under the hood, stilr creates class names based on a content hash of your style object which means that when the content is the same, the same hash will always be returned.